Albanian language: Latin influence

-In total Latin roots comprise over 60% of the Albanian lexicon.
+Scholars have estimated a great number of Latin loanwords in Albanian, some even claiming 60% of the Albanian vocabulary.
 They include many frequently used core vocabulary items, including shumë ("very", from Latin summus), pak ("few", Latin paucus), ngushtë ("narrow", Latin angustus), pemë ("tree", Latin poma), vij ("to come", Latin veniō), rërë ("sand", Latin arena), drejt ("straight", Latin directus), kafshë ("beast", Latin causa, meaning "thing"), and larg ("far away", Latin largus).

 Jernej Kopitar (1780–1844) was the first to note Latin's influence on Albanian and claimed "the Latin loanwords in the Albanian language had the pronunciation of the time of Emperor Augustus".
 Kopitar gave examples such as Albanian qiqer 'chickpea' from Latin cicer, qytet 'city, town' from civitas, peshk 'fish' from piscis, and shigjetë 'arrow' from sagitta.
 The hard pronunciations of Latin c and g are retained as palatal and velar stops in the Albanian loanwords.
 Gustav Meyer (1888) and Wilhelm Meyer-Lübke (1914) later corroborated this.
 Meyer noted the similarity between the Albanian verbs shqipoj "to speak clearly, enunciate" and shqiptoj "to pronounce, articulate" and the Latin word excipiō (meaning "to welcome").
 Therefore, he believed that the word Shqiptar "Albanian person" was derived from shqipoj, which in turn was derived from the Latin word excipere.
 Johann Georg von Hahn, an Austrian linguist, had proposed the same hypothesis in 1854.

 Eqrem Çabej also noticed, among other things, the archaic Latin elements in Albanian: